 Northern Michigan University is the first and only university in the State of Michigan to offer a baccalaureate degree in Native American Studies.
 We embrace Native American Studies and work to provide a nurturing and supportive environment for students of American Indian heritage and for those interested in learning more about the rich and varied Indigenous cultures.

-Our program is designed to provide students with a knowledge of regional tribes, tribal governments, issues impacting Native Americans and an introduction to the Anishinaabemowin language.
+Our programs are designed to provide students with a knowledge of regional tribes, tribal governments, issues impacting Native Americans and experiences with the Anishinaabemowin language.
 For a full list of courses, click here.

 - think critically and communicate effectively about Indigenous issues